NicolasVero/NicolasVero/README.md

 </p>

 ## 🌍 Recent projects :
+**Drupal SVG Injector**: A custom Drupal module providing a Twig function to inline SVGs directly in templates, enabling cleaner icon handling and more flexible UI rendering.

-**Stardew Dashboard** : A tool designed for *Stardew Valley* players, allowing them to track their game progress and facilitate their advancement.
+**Stardew Dashboard**: A tool designed for *Stardew Valley* players, allowing them to track their game progress and facilitate their advancement.

-**Monarchy Mayhem** : A game created as part of an end-of-year project, which came 3rd in its category in the national *Festival MMI 2024* competition.
+**Monarchy Mayhem**: A game created as part of an end-of-year project, which came 3rd in its category in the national *Festival MMI 2024* competition.